hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/687_scc_ii.md

 awake, and learn by approaching the élite.)
 Arise!
 Awake! and stop not until the goal is reached!

 Here the subject was brought to a close.
-The bell for taking Prasâda (consecrated food) rang, and Swamiji went to partake of it, followed by the disciple.
+The bell for taking Prasāda (consecrated food) rang, and Swamiji went to partake of it, followed by the disciple.

-1.  [^](#txt1)Uncle of the Pândava brothers, and a most saintly character, considered to be an incarnation of Dharma.
+1.  [^](#txt1)Uncle of the Pāndava brothers, and a most saintly character, considered to be an incarnation of Dharma.